 Description of Program

-The goals of the foreign language program in Gwinnett County schools are to:
+The goals of the world languages and dual language immersion program in Gwinnett County schools are to:

 - Address individual student needs and afford all students the opportunity to learn how to communicate in another language.